mathkimchi/singularity/DEVLOG.md

 I did screw up the triangle order, but other than that, it works pretty well.
 Pretty proud of getting this to work (even though the logic wasn't mine).

+...

+7:30PM

+Hmmm...

+I *am* able to pass the rectangle data through instance buffers, but the problem is that since I am drawing to the whole region each time, each rectangle erases the previous rectangle.

+I think that's because I was using an alpha mode of Opaque, meaning that alpha is simply ignored.

+I set my thing to pre-multiplied, and apparently there are other ways of doing transparency like post-multiplied, but since I'll only be using alpha of 1 or 0, I don't think they should matter.
+(I'm just using alpha as a way to say "ignore this".)

+...

+Erhm, I was kinda hoping it would work first try, but it is actually worse than I imagined.

+Firstly, it's still just rendering one rectangle.
+The transparency kinda shows what *was* behind, but there's an emphasis on *was*.
+If the thing behind updates, it doesn't show up through transparency.
+And if you move the window, it starts trying to draw what it was before, so you get this glitchy recursive mess.

+I'm going to commit just so people can see what I'm talking about.

+I think the fix might be with blending mode?